bunnybiubiu/RAG_diversity/README.md

 "threshold.ipynb" contains code for studying the effect of similarity-threshold retrieval on the performance of RAG.
 Fisrt, top-m relevant documents are retrieved.
 Then, documents are selected with equal probabilities.
 Only those having similarity scores lower than a threshold with previous selected documents can be kept.
 Eventually at most k documents will be returned to the LLM together with query.

-### Proof of Equivalent Effect

-This method has equivalent effects as maximum margin method.
-Below is a short illustration.

-The maximum margin method samples one document from each cluster, while these documents are clustered according to their inter-cluster similarity and intra-cluster similarity.
-However, the similarity theshold method randomly selects one document and rejects all similar ones.
-Therefore, only docs from different clusters can be selected.

-Now we discuss the case where the maximum margin method and similarity threshold method are combined with random sampling according to probabilities.
-For the former, each doc in a cluster has the a probability to be selected, which is calculated based on their relevance with the query.
-For the latter, only one doc from each cluster will be selected, and each doc in the same cluster has a probability to be firstly selected (if they are not firstly selected, they will be rejected because the similarity threshold condition), corresponding to their relavance with the query.

-In conclusion, the maximum margin method and the similarity threshold method have same effect, as long as the similarity threshold is set to distinguish inter-cluster and intra-cluster relationship of docs.

-### Advantages, Disadvantages, Comparison:

-Maximum margin method needs full matrix calculation to group documents into different clusters, which costs a lot of computation.
-Its time complexity is n**2, where n is the number of document.
-Other constants, e.g., document embedding dimension, is not taken into account.

-In contrast, the similarity threshold method selects one document and compares its similarity with previously chosen documents.
-The already rejected docs will not be used for comparison with newly selected document.
-Therefore, its time complexity is n*k, where k is the number of finally selected documents.

-On the other hand, the maximum margin method requires no pre-knowledge of the retrieved documents.
-The clustering is automatically finished by the imported function.

-Nevertheless, the similarity threshold method may need some experience to set a good threshold value.
-To alleviate it, all document embeddings are normalized.
-Consequently, the similarity score calculated is relative to documents.
-This improves the generality of setting threshold values among different datasets or corpus.
-Still, some experience is needed to set a good value.

-### Some Future works

-The code only studied the basic case of similarity-threshold retrieval, i.e., every document has equal probability of being sampled in the selection stage.

-Future works can be done to incorporate random sampling with respect to probability (calculated on the similarity with query), temperature setting, and adding noise to the selection stage.

 ## Top-k Retrieval

 "top-k.ipynb" contains code for top-k retrieval.
 The method simply returns top-k documents most relevant to the query.
 The code studies the effect on generation diversity of different k values.